decretist/ICMCL17/proceedings/ICMCL17.md

 ab obsequiis sui patroni fuerint absoluti.
 Unde in Concilio Eliberitano:*

-By this definition, the first- and second-recension *dicta* contain 56,713 and 14,255 words respectively.
+Using this definition, the first- and second-recension *dicta* contain 56,713 and 14,255 words respectively.

 Once it became clear that unsupervised topic modeling using MALLET would not be an effective way to identify topics added to Gratian's